There are no uninteresting subjects. There are only uninterested people.—GK Chesterton

 Ten days later my telephone rang, and Mary excitedly told me what she had learned from the driver.
 “But,” she gushed, “I didn’t call to tell you that we can learn something from almost everybody.
 You already know that.
 I had to call because a florist just came to my office with an arrangement of flowers from the limousine driver.
 And . . .
 “At this point her voice broke, and she had difficulty getting out what she wanted to say.
 “And . . . with the flowers came this note, ‘Dear Mrs. B. thank you for giving me one of the most wonderful mornings of my life!'”
 Mary was learning the benefits of effective listening.

 Months later Mary called again.
 The limousine driver left his previous job to become the chauffeur for the vice president of an electronics firm.
 This firm was interested in purchasing components from Mary’s company.
 Would Mary be interested in meeting his boss?

 Don’t expect 100 percent payoff.
 The probability is high that you will lose more insights and opportunities by not listening attentively, compared to the few nonproductive conversations you may have to endure.
-Even when there is no immediate payoff, you are reaping four benefits: (1) you are raising self-esteem, (2) you are developing your listening skills, and (3) you are learning and broadening your interests and vocabulary.
-(4) you are experiencing greater peace and joy in your matital relationship and being more productive at work.
+Even when there is no immediate payoff, you are reaping three benefits: (1) you are raising self-esteem, (2) you are developing your listening skills, and (3) you are learning and broadening your interests and vocabulary.